Andonome/stories/rules.md

 This magic system builds spells from words, and eventually forms a sentence.

 A magical sphere is a *Noun* of some kind, like 'Air', 'Fire', 'Desire', or 'Fate'.
-Mages with those spheres can alter these targets, by giving them one of the following adjectives:
+Mages with those spheres can alter these targets, by giving them one of the following verbs:

+- Alter
+- Detect
+- Create
+- Destroy

+...and then adding an adjective.

 - Wide (making the target big)
 - Ranged (giving the spell more range)
 - Complex (making aesthetic changes)
 - Sentient

-This basic formula then creates the spells.
+*Example: The caster wants to make someone's torch burn into an explosion, covering everyone around.
+He selects **Alter, Wide, Fire**, costing 2 MP.
+He rolls Charisma + Crafts, at TN 9 (that's 7 + 1 per MP spent)*.

-## Sphere
+## Spheres

 Each magic sphere is really a Noun.